-Manage Imperative Thinking Errors in Wolverhampton
+Mental Health Counselling for Imperative Thinking Errors – Available in Wolverhampton and Online

 To understand Imperative Thinking we can turn to Albert Ellis, founder of REBT, who emphasised that ‘demands’ lie at the very heart of emotional problems.
 The thoughts and beliefs that contain words such as ‘must’, ‘need’, ‘should, ‘ought-to’ and ‘got-to’ can be problematic as they are rigid and inflexible leading to poor adaptation to reality.

 Aaron Beck, founder of Cognitive Therapy, described this ‘imperative’ use of language as MUSTerbation!

 The use of these imperative thinking styles can lead directly to unhelpful perceptions, for example:

 - You believe that you must have the approval of your friends and work colleagues so your social behaviours become focused on doing what ever it is that gets approval, even if this is at your own personal expense.